 Like, I know I used to be a size 10, and I still remember those days fondly, but right now I am a size 12.
 It’s no use trying to pretend I’m a size 10 because that just results in unhappiness and jeans that are too small.
 Life is a journey with ups and downs and so is my weight.
 Being realistic about what size you really are makes shopping for jeans so.much.less.painful.
 You don’t feel disappointed when you can’t get the button done up and you don’t suddenly get heart palpitations from the shock of finding out you’re not actually the size that you’ve been pretending to be for the past 14 months.

 2. Be realistic about your shape

 I have kinda short legs and a kinda long torso so for me, high waisted jeans make sense.
-They elongate my legs a little and and bring the eye to my waist, which is the smallest part of my body.
+They elongate my legs a little and bring the eye to my waist, which is the smallest part of my body.
+I also occasionally wear a latex waist trainer to help give myself an hourglass figure which I think is the most flattering body shape.
 Knowing what kind of body shape you have can make shopping easier.
 This can be a process of trial and error, so hit up every design available and see what makes you feel good.
 (If you’re interested to know what body shape you are, check out this guide).